 - The specified number of measures are repeatedly played back, during which time any newly played notes are added to those already recorded.
 The current measure number is shown on the display as "M=". - Record the performance in C major for correct chord progressions during playback.
 To record the performance in a different scale, refer to page 71. - The SUSTAIN PEDAL on/off are also recorded (except for the DRUMS part). - 4.
-When you have finished recording one part, use the [Rec] buttons below the display to select the next part to record. - 5.
+When you have finished recording one part, use the [Rec] buttons below the display to select the next part to record. - The ▼ mark for the selected part only flashes. - 5.
 Repeat steps 1 through 4 to record all the parts of the rhythm. - When you have finished recording the rhythm, press the RECORD button in the COMPOSER section to turn it off.